 Aleksandra Kosteniuk, chess grandmaster

 Kosteniuk began playing chess at the age of five.
 Her father Konstantin Kosteniuk, Honored coach of Russia, is her coach.
-Aleksandra has a younger sister Oksana, who is also a chess player.
+The girl has a younger sister Oksana, who is also a chess player.

-At the age of 14 she has achieved the title of Grandmaster among women (one of the youngest in the world) and international master.
+At the age of 14 Alexandra has achieved the title of Grandmaster among women (one of the youngest in the world) and international master.

 Her mottos are “chess is cool” and “beauty and intelligence can go together”.

-Aleksandra is a glamorous Russian part-time model.
-In 2006, her photos appeared in men’s magazine “Penthouse”.
+You know, Aleksandra is a glamorous Russian part-time model.
+Her photos appeared in the magazine for men Penthouse in 2006.

-“I want people to see there is a fun side to chess.
+“I want people to see that chess is funny.
 It can be made as exciting as soccer or tennis.
 Things are changing.
 I am clever, so I can play chess; and I am not ugly, so I can be a model.”

-Aleksandra is married to Swiss-born Diego Garces, who is 25 years older.
+Swiss-born Diego Garces, who is 25 years older, is Aleksandra’s husband.
 On April 22, 2007 Kosteniuk gave birth to a daughter named Francesca Maria.

 Believe in yourself, even a pawn can become a queen!